aimux docs

 Startup Flow

-aimux is session-first.
+aimux is workspace-first.

 The default navigation shortcut for the picker is: